Al-Sunan al-Sughra

-Sunan al-Sughra (سنن الصغرى), also known as Sunan al-Nasa'i (سنن النسائي), is one of the Kutub al-Sittah (six major hadith collections), and was collected by al-Nasa'i (214 – 303 AH; c.
+Al-Sunan al-Sughra (سنن الصغرى), also known as Sunan al-Nasa'i (سنن النسائي), is one of the Kutub al-Sittah (six major hadith collections), and was collected by al-Nasa'i (214 – 303 AH; c.
 829 – 915 CE).

 Description

-Sunnis regard this collection as the third most important of their six major collection collections.
+Sunnis regard this collection as the third most important of their six major collections.

 Al-Mujtaba (English: the selected) has 5,758 hadiths, including repeated narrations, which the author selected from his larger work, As-Sunan al-Kubra.
 Within Kutub al-Sittah, it is considered the most authentic book of hadith (narrations of Muhammad) after the Sahihayn (Sahih al-Bukhari & Sahih Muslim) by most scholars of hadith.

 Views

-According to al-Haafiz Ibn Hajar, the book of Sunan an-Nasa'i contains the fewest da‘eef (weak) hadiths and majrooh narrators among the six books after the Saheehain (Sahih al-Bukhari & Sahih Muslim); there is not a single mawdhoo (fabricated) hadith in it.
+According to al-Haafiz Ibn Hajar, the book of Sunan an-Nasa'i contains the fewest da‘eef (weak) hadiths and majrooh narrators among the six books after the Saheehain (Sahih al-Bukhari & Sahih Muslim), and there is not a single mawdhoo (fabricated) hadith in it.

-It is claimed Sunan al-Sughra is "politically biased" towards Ali radiutalah anhu.
+It is claimed Sunan al-Sughra is "politically biased" towards Ali.